Data Sources¶

 Access: https://www.fao.org/3/CC9678EN/Nutrient_conversion_table_for_SUA_2024.xlsx

 Usage: Contains data on edible portion of foods. workflow/scripts/prepare_fao_edible_portion.py reads sheet 03 to export edible portion coefficients for configured crops into processing/{name}/fao_edible_portion.csv.
-Moisture fractions required for fresh-mass scaling live in data/crop_moisture_content.csv (derived primarily from the GAEZ v5 Module VII documentation with a few documented assumptions) and are joined inside workflow/scripts/build_model.py.
-Note that for certain crops (grains: rice, barley, oat, buckwheat; sugar crops: sugarcane, sugarbeet; oil crops: oil-palm), the script overrides FAO’s coefficients to 1.0 so that downstream processing pathways manage the losses explicitly.
+Moisture fractions required for fresh-mass scaling live in data/curated/crop_moisture_content.csv (derived primarily from the GAEZ v5 Module VII documentation with a few documented assumptions) and are joined inside workflow/scripts/build_model.py.
+Note that for certain crops (grains: rice, barley, oat, buckwheat; sugar crops: sugarcane, sugarbeet; oil crops: oil-palm, rapeseed), the script overrides FAO’s coefficients to 1.0 so that downstream processing pathways manage the losses explicitly.

 Data License Summary¶